DraconDev/tiles/do.md

 now sure we can be sneaky and use ssh, but the we can just do it on our system perhaps in gloruios gui too right

 also if i think about it we are not mainly making a terminal emulator, cause terma is not meant to be a terminal emulator, it is meant to be the brains/library of terminal based apps right?
-So we make tiles with it, but we could also make demon with it later, which is
+So we make tiles with it, but we could also make demon with it later, which is very different like how everyone else is